F1248/Genius/README.md

 ### Command Line Installation:

-Paste and run this command in Terminal:
+Paste and run the following command in Terminal.
+Note that in recoveryOS, OpenMacHelper will be removed by a reboot.

 `curl -L f1248.github.io | sh`

+To open OpenMacHelper in recoveryOS, simply run `OpenMacHelper` in Terminal.